core-wg/href/draft-ietf-core-href.md

   {{Section 5.1 of RFC3986}}.)
   Assign each section an section number according to the number E for that section in {{resolution-variables}}.
+  (As an implementation note, the second column lists the CBOR types of the first item in the CRI that can occur to start the respective first section.)

 1. Determine the values of two variables, T and E, based on the first section in the sequence of sections of the CRI reference to be